Brazilian jiu-jitsu ranking system: Stripe degrees

 In addition to the belt system, many academies award stripes as a form of intra-belt recognition of progress and skill.
 Within each of the belts, students have the opportunity to earn up to generally 4 stripes on their belt, indicating progress within that belt.
 The cumulative number of stripes earned serves as an indication of the student's skill level relative to the total curriculum of that belt color.
 Stripes may consist of small pieces of cloth sewn onto the sleeve of the belt, or simple pieces of athletic tape applied to it.
 Although the exact application, such as the number of stripes allowed for each belt, varies between institutions, the IBJJF sets out a general system under which four stripes can be added before the student may be considered for promotion to the next belt rank.
 Stripes are only used for ranks prior to black belt.
 After black belt is achieved, the markings are known as degrees and are awarded more formally and far less frequently.
 Time-in-grade and skill level are both important factors.
-Stripes are not used in every academy, and, where they are used, they may not be applied consistently.
+Stripes may not be used in every academy, and where they are used, they may not be applied consistently.